IBM/ibm-licensing-operator/README.md

 <b>Configuring ingress</b>

 You might want to configure ingress.
-Here is an example of how you can do it:
+Here is an <b>example</b> of how you can do it:

 1\.
 Get the nginx ingress controller You might get it, for example, from here: [https://kubernetes.github.io/ingress-nginx/deploy](https://kubernetes.github.io/ingress-nginx/deploy)